Amila-Rukshan/dummy-operator/HowToRun.md

     ```
 ### Other test scenarios

-1. When a pod already exists with the same name as the `Dummy` resource
+1. When a pod already exists with the same name as the `Dummy` resource.

-    * Create a pod with the same name as the Dummy resource and which is not running nginx pod
+    * Create a pod with the same name as the Dummy resource and which is not running nginx pod:
         ```
         kubectl run dumm1 --image httpd
         ```